ibm-cloud-docs/codeengine/fleet-observability-view.md

 1. Navigate to the [IBM Cloud logging dashboard](https://cloud.ibm.com/observability/logging){: external}.

-2. Find the **Instances** page and click on the logging instance for the Code Engine project that your fleets run in.
+2. Find the **Instances** page and click the logging instance for the Code Engine project that your fleets run in.
 Then click **Dashboard** to view the instance logs.

 3. In the left hand navigation menu, click **Explore logs** > **Logs**.

-4. To adjust the logging timeframe, click **Last 15 minutes**, then select the timeframe you want to view.
+4. To adjust the logging time frame, click **Last 15 minutes**, then select the time frame you want to view.

 You can change the display view for logs by clicking **Columns** and choosing the column headers you want to view.
 {: tip}